Arthur Morris/BIRDS AS ART

 The Streak

-Today makes ninety-six days in a row with a new educational blog post!
-This one took two hours to prepare.
+Today makes one hundred forty-two days in a row with a new educational blog post!
+This one took about an hour to prepare.
 With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.

 Booking.Com